T3 is the single most important thyroid hormone that your body creates.

 Those in this state will find it hard to miss, however, because they will experience all of the same symptoms associated with hyperthyroidism.

-Be sure that you avoid this scenario, especially if you are taking thyroid medication which contains T3 thyroid hormone.
+Be sure that you avoid this scenario, especially if you are taking thyroid medication that contains T3 thyroid hormone.

 From Your Own Body